 First of all, it appears that the little history lesson I gave in part 3 of this series was not entirely correct.
 When Rawitsch came to MECC in 1974, he evidently did not port the game — or at least not immediately — to run on MECC’s centralized UNIVAC mainframe.
 He rather typed it out once again on another HP-2100 system.
 That makes a great deal of sense when one considers that these little systems were quite common in Minnesota schools and, indeed, in schools all over the country.
 By early 1975 MECC was obviously already giving the program away to school districts in other states.

 It’s also evident that Rawitsch, or MECC, or at any rate someone, continued to improve and refine the game for years before it made its way to the Apple II.
 The 1978 version found in Creative Computing has some features not present in the 1975 version.
-In both versions, the player must enter a word quickly into the terminal and certain points: when hunting, when attacked by bandits, etc. The 1978 version, however, has a difficulty setting; when the program starts, the player is asked how good a shot she is, from “ace marksman” through to “shaky knees.”
+In both versions, the player must enter a word quickly into the terminal at certain points: when hunting, when attacked by bandits, etc. The 1978 version, however, has a difficulty setting; when the program starts, the player is asked how good a shot she is, from “ace marksman” through to “shaky knees.”
 This determines how much time the player is given to type the word.
 And unlike in the 1975 version, in 1978 that word is chosen randomly from four possibilities — “BANG,” “BLAM,” “POW,” and “WHAM” to be specific.
 In 1975 it’s just good old “BANG” all the time.
 For those interested in looking at the differences, you can also download the 1978 version.
 This one isn’t quite as authentic as the 1975 one.
 I spent quite a lot of time fixing problems in the code that resulted from the OCR, and in the process also ported it back to HP-BASIC from CDC Cyber BASIC.
 I believe the problems have all been sorted out, however, and it should look and play just as it would have on an HP system back in 1978.

-So, if we take the liberty of call these major version numbers 2 and 3, it sure would be nice to have version 1, wouldn’t it?
+So, if we take the liberty of calling these major version numbers 2 and 3, it sure would be nice to have version 1, wouldn’t it?
 Unfortunately, that doesn’t look likely to happen.
 Since this version apparently never made it beyond the system on which Rawitsch, Heinemann, and Dillenberger wrote it, and since Rawitsch deleted it off of that system in 1972, the only hope seemed to lie with that famous yellowing printout Rawitsch carried over to MECC.
 This picture from an Oregon Trail anniversary event at the Mall of America gave us hope, as Rawitsch is holding something that looks suspiciously like exactly what we were seeking.

 I was able to contact Rawitsch about that, but the news was disappointing: he no longer has the printout.
 Barring a miraculous find, it appears that the 1975 version is the best we’re likely to do.
 Still, that’s a heck of a lot better than 1978.
 I feel lucky indeed to have found it.